 - Bright colors: To help kids with impaired vision, bright colors can help identify equipment from a distance.
 Bright-colored cones or tape can mark boundaries.
 Visual cues can also be important for kids with autism.

 - Modified sandboxes: An elevated sandbox gives kids who can’t play on the ground a chance to dig.
 This gives children using wheelchairs the same creative and tactile play experience other children enjoy.

 - Outdoor hide-and-seek: This classic is a great way to get kids playing together.
 Plus, it integrates counting, visual perception, and turn-taking into the game.

 Not all surfacings are made alike.
 Playgrounds that include loose fill surfaces, such engineered wood fiber (EWF), do not facilitate inclusive play.
 Children and adults using wheelchairs cannot easily pass through these substances.
 For optimal inclusivity, it is recommended to use a unitary, flat surface such as No Fault’s Poured-in-Place Safety Surfacing or Bonded Rubber Mulch.
 No Fault Sporturf also makes a great option for an inclusive play area.

 Incorporating these surfaces not only provides a safer environment for children better protecting them from falls and accidents that may occur, but also makes it easier for children with mobile disabilities to access the play areas.

 For more inclusive activities, see the Let’s Play Together!
 Guide published by National Council of Social Service and Singapore Disability Sports Council.

 No Fault can help with wheelchair accessible, all-inclusive playground surfacing, and playground design.
-Give us a call at 866-NFSPORT.
+Contact us today.
 We are happy to assist you!